theckang/community/tutorials/vpc-peering-gke/index.md

 ## Create VPC networks and subnets

 The Internal Load Balancer is a regional product so the subnets for each cluster need to be in the same region.
-The subnet IPv4 address range cannot overlap for peering to work.
+The subnet IPv4 address ranges cannot overlap for peering to work.

 1. Create the VPC networks: